Cart-pole Swing-up Task Using MPC

 By Bolun Dai | Apr 20th 2022

-In this blog, I want to swing-up a cart-pole system using a model predictive control (MPC) based method.
-When I was initially shown this problem, I thought this was a toy problem and I will be able to solve in a few minutes.
-Then I realized that in school, all I have been taught was about linear MPC, and for cartpole related problems all I know is how to balance it on the top, assuming that it starting close to the top, so that the linearization is still valid.
-As for the case of swinging-up the cartpole, this stems firmly in the realm of nonlinear control.
-Which I have also learned.
+In this blog, I want to swing up a cart-pole system using a model predictive control (MPC) based method.
+When I was initially shown this problem, I thought it was a toy problem and that I would be able to solve it in a few minutes.
+Then I realized that in school, all I had been taught was linear MPC, and for cartpole-related problems, all I knew was how to balance it at the top, assuming that it started close to the top so that the linearization is still valid.
+As for the case of swinging up the cartpole, this sits firmly in the realm of nonlinear control, which I have also learned about.
 One of the more classical ways to deal with this would then be to linearize along the trajectory, such as using iLQR.
-However, when given state and control constraints, e.g. limit control effort and not letting the cartpole sway to far, iLQR losses its appeal.
-There are ways to incorporate constraints into iLQR, such as, which seems like an overkill for such a simple problem.
+However, when given state and control constraints, e.g., limits on control effort and not letting the cartpole sway too far, iLQR loses its appeal.
+There are ways to incorporate constraints into iLQR, such as, which seem like overkill for such a simple problem.

 Introduction